akb825/DeepSea/modules/Scene/Scene/README-conversion.md

 * `"MaterialDesc"`
 	* `elements`: array of elements for the material.
 Each element of the array has the following members:
 		* `name`: the name of the element.
 		* `type`: the type of the element.
-See `dsMaterialType` enum for values, removing the type prefix count: the number of array elements.
+See `dsMaterialType` enum for values, removing the type prefix.
+		* `count`: the number of array elements.
 If 0 or omitted, this is not an array.
 		* `binding`: the binding type for the element.
 See the `dsMaterialBinding` enum for values, removing the type prefix.
 This is only used for texture, image, buffer, and shader variable group types.
 		* `shaderVariableGroupDesc`: the name of the shader variable group description when the type is a shader variable group.
 The description may be in a different scene resources package.
 * `"Material"`: See `"ShaderVariableGroup"` for a description of the object members, except the "description" element is for a material description rather than a shader variable group